AGRICULTURE EDUCATION HUB

 OUTREACH: Schools and Colleges

-We are the highest achieving land-based college in England (DfE 2018-2019), in the heart of Gloucestershire on our 360 hectare estate.
+We are the largest residential land-based college in England, in the heart of Gloucestershire on our 360 hectare estate.
 An exceptional learning environment, using our outstanding facilities where you’ll see theory come to life, adopting a hands-on approach to your education.

 At Hartpury University, we're on a mission to develop a talent base of innovative agricultural leaders to address the future demand for skills in the agri-sector.
 You don’t need to have an agricultural background, you simply need the passion, drive and expertise to make that difference.

-Our commercial farm is home to cows, calves, sheep and arable land.
-We boast outstanding facilities including a dairy bull-beef rearing unit, a 296-cubicle dairy unit and a Shearwell Te Pari Racewell HD3 Sheep Handler, which forms part of our Livestock Handling Project Our land is helping to shape the future of crop biodiversity, as a chosen base for ADAS’s important environmental research plots.
+Our commercial farm is home to You'll have access to cows, calves, sheep, a dairy bull-beef rearing unit, a 296-cubicle dairy unit, a 30/30 GEA BeTeBe Rapid Exit Parlour, a Racewell HD3 Sheep Handler, machinery workshops, and hectares of arable land.
+Our land is helping to shape the future of crop biodiversity, as a chosen base for ADAS’s important environmental research plots.

 At our new £2million Agri-Tech Centre, you’ll also gain experience of the latest smart farming technologies and have opportunities to collaborate on real-world projects to improve productivity and profitability across the county.